SNAP-4 Service Release Notes

 3757171

-Description: When running virtio-blk emulation with large IOs (>128K) and SPDK's nvmf initiator as a backend, IOs may fail in SPDK layer due to bad alignment.
+Description: When running virtio-blk emulation with large IOs (>128K) and SPDK's nvmf initiator as a backend, IOs might fail in the SPDK layer due to poor alignment.

 Workaround: